 Recent graduates are working in business, law offices and web management companies.
 The three skills noted above are in demand and are often not developed in more vocationally focused programs.
 In effect, they translate well into many fields, and thus equip history students to explore many options and plot their course in life.
 Students taking History with the Secondary Education Program track are qualified once they pass the certification tests to teach History at the middle and high school level.

-Secondary Education History majors must complete student teaching requirements through the Secondary Directed Teaching Practicum to gain certification and degree completion.
+History Education majors must complete student teaching requirements through the Secondary Directed Teaching Practicum to gain certification and degree completion.
 However, below are some additional non-teaching internship opportunities.

 - Museums (ex: Gerald R. Ford Presidential Museum; Coopersville Farm Museum)